 This is a recurring cycle for me that I thought I finally outgrew several years ago.
-I’d been doing much better at not following the cycle (I explain below!) and I thought I was finally free of the cycle!
-But I had fallen right back into the cycle because I wasn’t working hard to remain free of it.
+I’d been doing much better at not following the cycle and I thought I was finally free of the cycle!
+But I had fallen right back into it because I wasn’t working hard to remain free of it.

 By the time I got to Lowe’s that day in my car, I felt like a terrible person.
 I didn’t wait until I got home.
 I parked, dialed, and the moment my mom answered, I said, “I’m so sorry!”
 She forgave me, of course.
 But her forgiveness led to another explosion – this time in the form of tears.
 My mom’s response was, “You sounded so good earlier, I thought you were doing better.”
 And I answered, “So did I!” as I sobbed uncontrollably.